-The civil justice system strives to make an injured party “whole” again when they have been injured in an accident.
+The civil justice system strives to make an injured party “whole” again when injured in an accident.
 Whatever the court decides is the appropriate measure to accomplish this is called a “remedy.”
 There are two generally accepted legal remedies: 1) specific performance; and 2) monetary damages.
-Specific performance is rarely used in injury cases, and is more often reserved for contractual promises (Consider breach of a real estate contract, for example.
-The remedy may be delivery of the house under the contract, or specifically performing what was agreed upon).
-Monetary damages are far more common, especially when an accident or injury has occurred as a result of the recklessness, carelessness, or negligence of another person or entity.
+Specific performance is rarely used in injury cases and is more often reserved for contractual promises.
+(Consider breach of a real estate contract, for example.
+The remedy may be delivering the house under the contract or specifically performing what was agreed upon).
+Monetary damages are far more common, especially when an accident or injury has occurred because of the recklessness, carelessness, or negligence of another person or entity.

 Types of Monetary Damages

-There are two categories of monetary damages in the civil litigation context.
-First, compensatory, or actual, damages which seek to compensate the victim for actual losses incurred.
+There are three categories of monetary damages in the civil litigation context.
+First, compensatory or actual damages seek to compensate the victim for actual losses incurred.
 Second, punitive damages, also known as exemplary damages, strive to deter future similar conduct from other parties.
 Third, nominal damages provide very little monetary compensation but are awarded to prove a point rather than make the plaintiff whole.
 Punitive damages are rarely awarded, and Massachusetts law places a maximum cap on how much money can be awarded in punitive damages in certain kinds of cases.
 Call our Wakefield medical malpractice lawyer or Cambridge personal injury lawyers for more information about damages.

 In civil litigation, this is the most common remedy for wrongful conduct.
 Though compensatory damages can cover many losses, these damages will usually cover:

-Unlike readily calculable compensatory damages, punitive damages are not ascertainable and are awarded only to make an example out of a situation to deter future conduct from similarly situated parties.
-These monetary awards are most common when a large industry (e.g., automotive, environmental, pharmaceutical) is charged with negligent conduct; the high damages they will be required to pay out are intended for other companies to see and to adjust their behavior accordingly to ensure no additional people are injured.
+Unlike readily calculable economic compensatory damages, punitive damages are not ascertainable.
+They are awarded to make an example out of defendants and deter future conduct from similarly situated parties.
+These monetary awards are most common when a large industry (e.g., automotive, environmental, pharmaceutical) is charged with negligent conduct.
+The high damages they must pay are intended to be seen by companies so they adjust their behavior to ensure no one else gets injured.

-The astronomical amounts of punitive damages that have been awarded in certain contexts have led many states, including Massachusetts, to place a “cap” on how much can be awarded in punitive damages, specifically in the context of medical malpractice cases.
-The cap is currently set at $500,000 for medical malpractice cases, although this amount will not affect the amount an injured party is entitled to for compensatory damages or other actions where punitive damages may be awarded.
+The astronomical punitive damages that have been awarded in certain contexts have led many states, including Massachusetts, to place a “cap” on how much can be awarded in punitive damages, specifically in the context of medical malpractice cases in Boston.
+The cap is currently set at $500,000 for medical malpractice cases.
+However, this amount will not affect an injured party’s compensatory damages nor other actions where punitive damages may be awarded.
 Our Massachusetts medical malpractice lawyer can help you to determine the appropriate compensation and the requirements for medical treatment in Boston workers compensation.

 Massachusetts Personal Injury Attorneys